Identification of Dyestuff From Unknown Dyed Samples

 Observation Inference Remarks

-No change Maybe vat, Sulphur,
+No change Maybe vat, sulphur,

-reactive or naphthol dye
+Reactive or naphthol dyes

-Absence of direct, basic
+The absence of direct, basic

 and acid dye